Welcoming Community Input

 Both committees invite comments and recommendations through their webforms.
 Yale invites members of the Yale and New Haven communities to read the book and share with the university their comments.

-In the meantime, we invite you to engage with the findings of the Yale and Slavery Research Project through this website and through these other options:
+We invite you to engage with the findings of the Yale and Slavery Research Project through this website and through these other options:

 - Take the self-guided walking tour on your own or with a group.